 If you are wondering if your guinea pig can eat raisins, you’ve come to the right place!
 The short answer is yes, they can, but no, they shouldn’t.
 Chances are that your guinea will love raisins and for good reason.
 They are soft, chewy, and sweet, all the perfect characteristics of an ideal snack!

-Below, we’ll dig a little deeper into this popular sweet treat and find out exactly why your guineas should not eat them.
+Below, we’ll dig a little deeper into this popular sweet treat and find out exactly why your guinea pigs should not eat them.

-Guineas in the wild live mostly on grass, leaves, and flowers and will only occasionally eat fruits and vegetables.
-Timothy hay is the most common food for both wild and captive guineas, and this fibrous grass should make up a large percentage of their regular diet.
+Guinea pigs in the wild live mostly on grass, leaves, and flowers and will only occasionally eat fruits and vegetables.
+Timothy hay is the most common food for both wild and pet guineas, and this fibrous grass should make up a large percentage of their regular diet.
 It contains the essential fiber and roughage that they need for healthy digestion.
-Guinea’s teeth never stop growing, and they must have the required roughage to keep them trim.
+Guinea pigs’ teeth never stop growing, and they must have the required roughage to keep them trim.

 Health Risks of Feeding Raisins to Guineas

-While the odd raisin now and then may not be deadly to your guinea, there are several good reasons to avoid them altogether.
+While the odd raisin now and then may not be deadly to your guinea pig, there are several good reasons to avoid them altogether.